camunda/camunda-docs-manual/site/src/documents/api-references/rest/authorization/get-check.html.md

 Result
 ------

-A json array with the following properties:
+A JSON array with the following properties:

 <table class="table table-striped">
   <tr>